Texas Juvenile Justice Department

-The Texas Juvenile Justice Department (TJJD) is a state agency in Texas, headquartered in the Braker H Complex in Austin.
+The Texas Juvenile Justice Department (TJJD) is a state agency in Texas, headquartered in the Central Services Building (CSB) in Austin.

 It was created on December 1, 2011, replacing the Texas Youth Commission and the Texas Juvenile Probation Commission.

 History

 The implemented changes occurred after the 82nd Texas Legislature abolished the Texas Youth Commission due to the scandals surrounding this agency that was responsible from 1957 to 2011.
 The Texas Juvenile Justice Department was established by the legislature to manage and oversee the agencies that were abolished.
 There is a board that includes 11 members that are responsible for overseeing juvenile justice services from entry to the discharge of the youth; the board was selected by the Governor of Texas with Texas Senate approval.

-Purpose

-Texas Juvenile Justice Department focuses on the treatment and rehabilitation of the detained youth.
-TJJD seeks to provide a safe environment to juvenile offenders.
-The purpose of this entity is to assist juveniles to obtain rehabilitative services in order to successfully become good citizens.
-TJJD also strives to educate youth about ethics, work and guide troubled youth to becoming productive individuals, in addition to disciplining all youth entering registered TJJD facilities.